kumbulanit/t-sql/tech company/untitled/Module 5 - Sorting and Filtering Data/Lesson4_Working_with_Unknown_Values.md

 -- Be explicit about NULL handling in complex queries SELECT
     CustomerID,
-    CompanyName,
+    CustomerName,
     -- Region: NULL indicates no regional assignment ISNULL(Region, 'Unassigned') AS Region,
-    -- Phone: NULL indicates no phone number available ISNULL(Phone, 'Not Available') AS Phone
+    -- PrimaryPhone: NULL indicates no PrimaryPhone number available ISNULL(PrimaryPhone, 'Not Available') AS PrimaryPhone FROM Customers;
-FROM Customers;
 ```